MuzaPro/Investment-Oriented-Fin-Ed/README.md

 ## About The Project

-This interactive calculator was designed as an educational tool to help explain complex investment concepts in a simple, progressive way.
+This interactive calculator was designed as an educational tool to help explain basic investment concepts in a simple, progressive way.
 It walks users through the fundamental concepts of:

 1. **The impact of inflation** on savings over time
 2. **The power of investment returns** to combat inflation